Why the USCSA |

 Mission Statement |

-To promote and increase awareness of and participation in alpine skiing, nordic skiing, freeskiing and snowboarding in the United States.
-To provide competition and development opportunities for student/athletes in a team atmosphere leading toward National titles in each discipline.’ |
+To be the national governing body of collegiate team ski and snowboard competition in the United States; to promote and increase awareness of and participation in alpine skiing, Nordic skiing, free skiing and snowboarding; and to provide competition and development opportunities for student athletes in a team atmosphere leading toward National titles in each discipline.

 By the Numbers |